Publisher of the most cited open-access journals in their fields.

 PMCID: all published articles receive a PMCID

-Cardiovascular Epidemiology, Quality and Outcomes welcomes submissions of the following article types: Case Report, Clinical Study Protocol, Correction, Editorial, General Commentary, Hypothesis & Theory, Mini Review, Opinion, Original Research, Perspective and Review.
+Cardiovascular Epidemiology, Quality and Outcomes welcomes submissions of the following article types: Case Report, Clinical Study Protocol, Correction, Editorial, General Commentary, Hypothesis & Theory, Mini Review, Opinion, Original Research, Perspective, Review and Systematic Review.

 All manuscripts must be submitted directly to the section Cardiovascular Epidemiology, Quality and Outcomes, where they are peer-reviewed by the Associate and Review Editors of the specialty section.